What is the Eurasian Watermilfoil Management Project?

 Release of milfoil weevils (Euhrychiopsis lecontei) a small aquatic insect.
 This native insect is used as a form of biocontrol and feeds on the Eurasian watermilfoil over the summer.

 Phase 1 (summer of 2018) – Five control and five treatment sites were selected around the lake where active management took place.
 Control sites were also set up to monitor changes without active intervention.
 Each treatment site received one benthic mat (2m by 8m in size) and a portion of the 25,000 total weevils released.

-Phase 2 (summer of 2019) – Expand the project and place more benthic mats around the lake with the help of Trent summer students.
+Phase 2 (summer of 2019) – Expand the project and place more benthic mats around the lake.
 Also continue to monitor sites set up in 2018 for long term changes.